Kenneth Lin (playwright)

 Kenneth Lin (born 1978) is an American playwright and screenwriter.
 Lin's plays have been performed throughout the world and his TV shows have been distributed via Netflix, HBO, Cinemax, Hulu and more.
-In theatre, he is best known for his plays Po Boy Tango, Farewell My Concubine (coming soon), and Kleptocracy (just released).
+In theatre, he is best known for his plays Po Boy Tango, Farewell My Concubine (coming soon), and Kleptocracy.
 In Television, he is best known for his work on the Netflix series House of Cards, the Hulu Series, The First, and the Cinemax series, The Warrior.
 He is a member of the theater/music/film collective New Neighborhood.